-Portico's Access Model
+Portico's Approach: Access

-- Portico offers access to archived content to only those libraries supporting the archive financially. - Access is offered only when specific trigger event conditions prevail and when titles are no longer available from the publisher or other sources. - Trigger events include: - When a publisher ceases operations and titles are no longer available from any other source. - When a publisher ceases to publish and offer a title and it is not offered by another publisher or entity. - When back issues are removed from a publisher's offering and are not available elsewhere. - Upon catastrophic failure by publisher delivery platform for a sustained period of time.
+- Trigger events include: - -When a publisher ceases operations and titles are no longer available from any other source. - -When a publisher ceases to publish and offer a title and it is not offered by another publisher or entity. - -When back issues are removed from a publisher's offering and are not available elsewhere. - -Upon catastrophic failure by publisher delivery platform for a sustained period of time.

-Portico's Access Model
+Portico's Approach: Access

-- For all libraries supporting Portico, trigger events initiate campus-wide access regardless of whether a library previously subscribed to the publisher's offering. - Until a trigger event occurs select librarians at participating libraries are granted password-controlled access for archive audit and verification purposes. - Libraries may also rely upon the Portico archive for post-cancellation or "perpetual" access, if a publisher chooses to name Portico as one of the mechanisms designated to meet this obligation.
+- Trigger events initiate campus-wide access for all libraries supporting the archive regardless of whether a library previously subscribed to the publisher's offering. - Until a trigger event occurs select librarians at participating libraries are granted password-controlled access for archive audit and verification purposes. - Libraries may rely upon the Portico archive for postcancellation access, if a publisher chooses to name Portico as one of the mechanisms designated to meet this obligation.